Yodok concentration camp: Living conditions

 The prisoners lived in dusty huts with walls made of dried mud, a roof (rotten and leaking) made of straw laid on wooden planks, and a floor covered with straw and dry plant mats.
 In a room of around 50 m2, 30–40 prisoners slept on a bed made of a wooden board covered with a blanket.
 Most huts were not heated, even in winter, where temperatures are below -20 °C, and most prisoners got frostbite and had swollen limbs during the winter.
 Camp inmates also suffered from pneumonia, tuberculosis, pellagra, and other diseases, with no available medical treatment.

 New prisoners received clothes that predecessors had worn until their deaths.
 Most clothes were dirty, worn-out, and full of holes.
 Prisoners had no proper shoes, socks, or gloves, and usually no spare clothes.

 The dead were buried naked because their possessions were taken by other prisoners.
-All prisoners were covered with a thick layer of dirt, as they were overworked and had almost no opportunity to wash themselves or their clothes.
+All prisoners were covered with a thick layer of dirt, as they were overworked and had almost no opportunity to wash themselves.
 As a result, the prisoners’ huts were foul-smelling and infested with lice, fleas, and other insects.
 Prisoners had to queue in front of dirty community toilets, one for every 200 prisoners, using dry leaves for cleaning.

 The camp guards made prisoners report on each other and designate specific ones as foremen to control a group.
 If one person did not work hard enough, the whole group was punished.
 This created animosity among the detainees, destroyed any solidarity, and forced them to create a system of self-surveillance.